Fortran-FOSS-Programmers/FOODIE/README.md

 ## Status

-FOODiE project is just started.
-A small bunch of integrators have been implemented using the Rouson's Abstract Data Type Pattern, but the library API is not stable.
+FOODiE project is young, but developed with love.
+A bunch of integrators have been implemented using the Rouson's Abstract Data Type Pattern and test with complex problems, but the library API is not stable.
+Nevertheless, FOODiE is already proven to be able to integrate a wide range of different ODE problems, from pure ODEs (Lorenz and inertial oscillations equations) to complex PDEs (Burgers and Euler equations), see the documentation.

 We are searching for Fortraners enthusiast joining our team.